Vocab-Apps/python-pinyin-jyutping-sentence/README.rst

 How it works
 ------------

 Uses the Jieba library (https://github.com/fxsjy/jieba) to tokenize the sentence.
-Then words are converted to Pinyin/Jyutping either as a whole, or character by character, using the CC-Canto dictionary (http://cantonese.org/about.html)
+Then words are converted to Pinyin/Jyutping either as a whole, or character by character, using the CC-Canto dictionary (http://cantonese.org/about.html).
+The Jyutping diacritic convertion is not standard but original described here: http://www.cantonese.sheik.co.uk/phorum/read.php?1,127274,129006